MyoHub/myosuite/docs/source/challenge-doc.rst

 where in this case, the control range of the muscles are set between :math:`[0, 1]` without any normalization performed.

-To control the prothetic leg `OSL <https://neurobionics.robotics.umich.edu/research/wearable-robotics/open-source-leg/>`__, commanded torque values are generated by an embedded :ref:`challenge24_state_machine`.
-Refer to the section below for more information.
+The action space includes the control of the `OSL <https://neurobionics.robotics.umich.edu/research/wearable-robotics/open-source-leg/>`__ leg and the :ref:`myoLeg` with a total action space of 54 dimensions.
+To control the prothetic leg `OSL <https://neurobionics.robotics.umich.edu/research/wearable-robotics/open-source-leg/>`__, commanded torque values are generated by an embedded state machine.
+Refer to the section on :ref:`challenge24_state_machine` for more information.